KEUG

-KEUG (105.5 MHz) is a commercial FM radio station licensed to Veneta, Oregon, and serving the Eugene-Springfield metropolitan area.
-It is owned by McKenzie River Broadcasting and airs an adult hits radio format known as 105.5 BOB FM.
-The radio studios and offices are on Country Club Road in Eugene, co-located with sister stations 93.3 KKNU and 94.5 KMGE.
+KEUG (105.5 FM) is a commercial radio station licensed to Veneta, Oregon, United States, and serving the Eugene-Springfield metropolitan area.
+Owned by McKenzie River Broadcasting, it airs an adult hits format known as "105.5 BOB FM".
+The studios and offices are on Country Club Road in Eugene.

-KEUG has an effective radiated power (ERP) of 2,800 watts.
-Its transmitter is on Blanton Heights Road in Eugene, along with the towers for other area FM and TV stations.
-It also broadcasts on a 250-watt FM translator, K277CT in Cottage Grove at 103.3 MHz.
+KEUG's transmitter is sited on Blanton Heights Road in Eugene.
+It also broadcasts on a low-power FM translator, K277CT in Cottage Grove at 103.3 MHz.